-- □ Change the engine oil and engine oil filter. - □ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 72,000 miles (117 000 km). - □ Inspect the CV joints. - □ Inspect exhaust system. - Inspect the front and rear axle fluid, change if using your vehicle for police, taxi, fleet, off-road or frequent trailer towing.
+- □ Change the engine oil and engine oil filter. - □ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 48,000 miles (78 000 km). - □ Replace the air conditioning filter. - □ If using your vehicle for any of the following: Dusty or off-road conditions.
+Inspect the engine air cleaner filter; replace if necessary. - □ Inspect the brake linings, replace if necessary. - □ Inspect the CV joints. - □ Inspect exhaust system. - □ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary. - □ Inspect the front and rear axle fluid, change if using your vehicle for police, taxi, fleet, off-road or frequent trailer towing.